 What's this pasta recipe like?

 I like to think of this as a fusion Italian and Spanish pasta recipe.
-The chorizo, garlic and tomatoes are a taste combination that I love.
+The chorizo, garlic and tomatoes are a taste combination that I love, and have also paired with gnocchi recently.
 The sun dried tomatoes add a rich tomatoey strength to the dish and the fresh soft wedges of tomato add a burst of juciness each time you eat one.

 Ingredients for this tagliatelle recipe